3 New Ways To Improve Google Mobile Results (Post-Mobile First Index)

 As I mentioned earlier in the article, don’t waste your time with Google Pagespeed Tools.
 It can give you some rough ideas around what images need to be compressed and some glaring points of improvement, but it’s scores and items are not as important as understanding the ACTUAL speed of your site the way Google is going to actually crawl it.

-Summarizing what you should to improve Google mobile results
+Summarizing what you should do to improve Google mobile results

 This is information I have been speaking about a lot recently.
 I’ve spoken about it at several Google Partner events and continue to see a lot of questions about this material.